Huntsville Premises Liability Lawyers, Alabama

 If we are unable to recover compensation for you, you do not pay attorney fees.
 This creates a win-win where we work hard to recover as much compensation for you as possible.

 If you or a loved one has sustained a serious injury because of someone else’s negligence, we are here to fight for you.

-Work with an experienced Huntsville premises liability legal team today
+Work with an experienced Huntsville Alabama premises liability legal team today

 Whether you were hurt in a slip and fall, a pool accident, or burned in a fire caused by someone else’s negligence, the trusted Huntsville premises liability lawyers at Martin & Helms are eager to pursue justice on your behalf.
-You are encouraged to call us at 256-203-0332 or complete our contact form to schedule a free consultation to discuss your injury case.
-We also serve injured clients in Decatur, Athens and Madison, and throughout the state.
+You are encouraged to call us at 256-539-1990 or complete our contact form to schedule a free consultation to discuss your injury case.
+We also serve injured clients in Decatur, Athens and Madison, and throughout Alabama.

 Huntsville, AL 35801